karantan/celery-sandbox/README.md

 #### Testing

-Before you run the tests make sure redis is running.
+Before you run the tests make sure redis and celery task are running.
 Then run:

 ```
 $ pipenv run pytest celery_sandbox